How to Install Fail2Ban on CentOS Stream 10 (2026 Guide)

 sudo dnf update -y

-Fail2Ban is not always included in the default CentOS repositories.
-You need to enable EPEL (Extra Packages for Enterprise Linux).
+Fail2Ban is not included in CentOS Stream 10’s default repositories.
+You need to enable EPEL (Extra Packages for Enterprise Linux) first.

 sudo dnf install epel-release -y